riscv-europe/summit-website-development/summit/2025/side-events.md

 {% include jumboboxend.html %}

 {% include jumboboxstart.html
-	title = "Organize your Side event at the Paris premises of INRIA" lead = "Organise your *Side Event* on May 16th at the Paris premises of INRIA"
+	title = "Your *Side Event* at the Paris premises of INRIA" lead = "To organise your *Side Event* on May 16th, get in touch with INRIA."
 %}

 Unlike previous years in [Barcelona (June